nathankoerschner/tibetan-notes-app/README.md

 After pulling the repository, run `yarn install` to install the dependencies.
 Add `google-services.json` and `GoogleService-Info.plist` to the main directory for Firebase integration.

-Run `npx expo prebuild` to build the IOS app.
+Run `npx expo prebuild --platform ios --clean` to build the IOS app.
 Run `npx expo ios:run` to run the IOS app.
 (make sure that the latest IOS is installed with Xcode)

 ## Creating a build

-Run `eas build --profile preview --platform ios` to create a build for IOS.
+Run `eas build --profile development --platform ios` to create a build for IOS.